lightningnetwork/lnd/docs/remote-signing.md

 ```

+When using a remote signer, the "signer" node can be configured to operate in
+one of two modes.
+It can either be configured as an "inbound" remote signer (the default setting)
+or as an "outbound" remote signer.
+As an "inbound" remote signer, the signer
+node permits a single inbound gRPC connection **from** the watch-only lnd node.
+Conversely, when configured as an "outbound" remote signer, it allows a single
+outbound gRPC connection **to** the watch-only lnd node.

-## Example setup
+## Example setups

-In this example we are going to set up two nodes, the "signer" that has the full
+In the examples below, we demonstrate how to configure the "signer" node and the
+"watch-only" node, when either using an "inbound" or an "outbound" remote
-seed and private keys and the "watch-only" node that only has public keys.
+signer.
+The "signer" node possesses the full seed and private keys, while the
+"watch-only" node holds only the public keys.

+### Inbound remote signer example (default option)

-### The "signer" node
+#### The inbound "signer" node

 The node "signer" is the hardened node that contains the private key material
 and is not connected to the internet or LN P2P network at all.
 Ideally only a